ToniPons97/dialogue-droid/README.md

 - `OPENAI_API_KEY`: Go get an API key [here](https://platform.openai.com/api-keys).

 - `EXPRESS_PORT`: Set this variable to `5000`.
-Keep in ming that if you wish to use a different port, you'll have to update the value in: `/compose.yaml` and `/frontend/src/clients/api-client.ts`.
+Keep in mind that if you wish to use a different port, you'll have to update the value in: `/compose.yaml` and `/frontend/src/clients/api-client.ts`.

 - `MONGO_DB_URL`

 ```plaintext
 # Example .env file

 OPENAI_API_KEY=<Your OpenAI key>
 EXPRESS_PORT=5000
 MONGO_DB_URL='mongodb+srv://username:password@your-cluster-url/database-name?retryWrites=true&w=majority'
 ```

 ## Docker